 Pets are welcome too, provided they are friendly and kept on-lead.
-They’ve even running a competition to see who can bring the best pet along and have offered up their paddocks – perhaps it’s finally time your horse, buffalo or pet lambs can join you on holiday?
+They even run a competition to see who can bring the best pet along and have offered up their paddocks – perhaps it’s finally time your horse, buffalo or pet lambs can join you on holiday?

-If this doesn’t sound like camping paradise just out of Nelson, we don’t now what is!
+If this doesn’t sound like camping paradise just out of Nelson, we don’t know what is!

 14 Harvey Road, Mārahau (near Abel Tasman and Nelson) 7197

 Book: An Abel Tasman National Park scenic cruise.
 10% discount with promo code NZTTPLAY.

 Book: A kayaking trip around Abel Tasman’s beautiful beaches.
 10% discount with promo code NZTTPLAY.

 Book: Kaiteriteri hiking and kayaking tours.
 10% discount with promo code NZTTPLAY.